rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 My second point is the recurring one, types and abstractions can play a big role in reducing bugs.
 Hopefully types and abstractions themselves are bug free!

+_side_note_start
+**There is a alien civilization** of programmers who analyze their bugs, Alien PL designers consider these analyses to decide which features are in and which are out.
+Their PLs do not even have strings.
+_side_note_end

 ## Extraneous nature of abstraction